FelixEnescu/async/README.md

 Notes:
  - Application uses Flask with Celery and Redis as queue
  - It is minimal, no checks are performed if for example one tries to launch two processes at same time
+ - This is a demo for Sam Hazar